abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 ### Cisco CSS
-(warning) End of support on September 30, 2014.
+End of support on September 30, 2014.
 Customers that continue using the platform will be in the Extended Lifecycle Support.
 All the support will be Reasonable endeavor.

 ### Redhill WebMux
-(warning) End of support.
+End of support.
 Customers that continue using the platform will be in the Extended Lifecycle Support .
 All the support will be Reasonable endeavor.

 ### General topics
 | Feature | Support level |